-1. Alpha Males Are Assertive, Betas Are Passive
+1. Alpha Males Are Assertive

 An alpha male knows what he wants out of himself and life and is willing to do whatever it takes to get it.
 He speaks his mind, owns his desires without shame or guilt, sets clear boundaries and speaks up when they are crossed.

-If, for example, an alpha male was married and noticed that his wife was spending an exorbitant amount of money on his credit card, he would respond by first setting a boundary with his wife.
-He would explain their financial situation and would firmly but compassionately ask her to reign in her spending.
+If, for example, an alpha male was married and noticed that his wife was spending an exorbitant amount of money on his credit card, he would respond by setting a boundary with his wife.
+He would explain their financial situation and firmly but compassionately ask her to reign in her spending.

 If, after making this new boundary known, his wife refused to forgo her midday shopping sprees and $25 mimosas, he wouldn’t tiptoe around the problem.
-Instead, he would confront her head on and enforce the boundary (likely by lowering the limit on her card or closing her account outright).
+Instead, he would confront her head-on and enforce the boundary (likely by lowering the limit on her card or closing her account outright).

 Betas, on the other hand, are passive.
-They may know what they want, but lack the backbone to go after it.
+They may know what they want but lack the backbone to go after it.
 When confronted with conflict, they bite their tongue and nod, even though every fiber in their being is begging them to speak up.
 They may set boundaries, but they do so with timidity and trepidation.
-And, when a boundary is crossed, they do little more than hint at the problem, refusing to accept conflict and face it head on.
+And, when a boundary is crossed, they do little more than hint at the problem, refusing to accept conflict and face it head-on.

 Alpha males do not actively seek conflict.
 But when it arises, they assertively deal with it and move on.
 They know that passivity solves nothing.

-2. Alphas Are Gentlemen, Betas are “Nice guys”
+2. Alphas Are Gentlemen

 True alphas are kind to others.
 They are courteous, polite, and considerate (although they respect themselves first and do not allow others to treat them like a doormat).

 They don’t do any of these things because they crave attention or validation or want to be liked by those around them.
-They do it because it’s the right thing to do and it’s simply a part of who they are.
+They do it because it’s the right thing to do, and it’s simply a part of who they are.

 Betas, on the other hand, fall into “The Nice Guy Syndrome.”

 Outwardly, they are almost indistinguishable from alphas…at first.
-They too are polite, kind, courteous, and considerate.
+They, too, are polite, kind, courteous, and considerate.
 But only when they believe there is something to be gained.

 A beta male is agreeable to a fault.
 Attempting to get others to like him with “niceness”.
-He will agree with beliefs or opinions he doesn’t truly hold, go along with the crowd, and supplicate himself to earn the approval of others.
+He will agree with beliefs or opinions he doesn’t genuinely hold, go along with the crowd, and supplicate himself to earn the approval of others.

-3. Alphas “Change or Accept It” Betas Bitch About It
+3. Alphas “Change or Accept It”

 But alphas have accepted the cards they were dealt, fair or not.